Lord's: Inter-war years and WWII

 The 1935 season saw the Lord's pitches badly affected by crane fly larvae, known as leatherjackets.
-The larvae caused bald patches to appear on the playing surface and had to be removed by the ground staff, although spin bowlers did gain some benefit from the bare patches.
+The larvae caused bald patches to appear on the pitch and had to be removed by the ground staff, although spin bowlers did gain some benefit from the bare surfaces.

-In contrast to the First World War, Lord's was not requisitioned by the military during the Second World War.
+In contrast to the First World War, Lord's was only partially requisitioned by the military during the Second World War.
 Lord's hosted matches throughout the war for the London Counties cricket team, amongst others, which attracted large crowds.
-The ground was spared major damage from The Blitz.
-An oil bomb landed in the Nursery Ground in 1940, with a high-explosive bomb also narrowly missing the Nursery End stands in December of the same year.
-The grandstand and the pavilion were hit by incendiary bombs, damaging their roofs.
-The in-house Lord's firefighters reacted quickly and limited the damage.
-As the war progressed, the threat came not from the Luftwaffe but the newly developed V-1 flying bomb.
-Lord's had several near misses from these weapons in 1944, with one bomb landing 200 yd short of the ground near to Regents Park.
-The Nursery Ground had been requisitioned by the Royal Air Force and converted into a barrage balloon site.
-The most high-profile damage during the war was that to Father Time, which was damaged by a one such balloon which had broken loose and drifted toward the grandstand, catching Father Time and depositing it into the seating at the front of the stand.
-International cricket resumed at the end of the war, with Lord's hosting one of the Victory Tests (though the matches did not actually have Test status) between the Australian Services cricket team and England.
+The ground was spared major damage from the Blitz.
+An oil bomb landed on the Nursery Ground in 1940, with a high-explosive bomb also narrowly missing the Nursery End Stands in December of the same year.
+The Grandstand and the Pavilion were hit by incendiary bombs, damaging their roofs.
+AFS firefighters stationed at Lord's reacted quickly and limited the damage.
+As the war progressed, the threat came not from the Luftwaffe but the newly-developed V-1 flying bomb.
+Lord's had several near misses from these missiles in 1944, with one bomb landing 200 yd short of the ground near to Regent's Park.
+The Nursery Ground had been requisitioned by the Royal Auxiliary Air Force and converted into a barrage balloon site.
+The most high-profile war damage was that to Father Time, when one such balloon broke loose and drifted toward the Grandstand, catching Father Time and depositing it into the seating at the front of the stand.
+International cricket resumed at the end of the war, with Lord's hosting one of the Victory Tests (although not accorded Test status) between the Australian Services cricket team and England.